-PixelJunk Monsters on PS3 came out in 2007 to great reviews and the ‘deluxe’ edition on PSP received scores in the 90’s.
+PixelJunk Monsters on PS3 came out in 2007, with the ‘deluxe’ edition on PSP receiving scores in the 90s.
 The game was simple, it was a Tower Defence game where you would build towers in order to stop the evil creatures from getting to your hut and killing the people who are surrounded there.
 The difference between this game and other Tower Defence games at the time was that you controlled a movable character around the screen, rather than playing a god-like being who can summon towers out of the sky

 It was deemed a successful game for Q-Games and Double Eleven, so why has it taken ten years to get a sequel?
 Let’s take a look and see if the strategy has changed or if they have stuck to the tried-and-tested mechanics of the original game.